The Hole (2001 film): Production

 Nick Hamm began casting actors at the end of 1999.
 Hamm described newcomer Keira Knightley as a young version of Julie Christie.
 To prepare for the role, Thora Birch visited an English public school.
-Principal photography began on 2 July 2000 and ended on 9 November 2000 lasted six weeks and took place around London and southern England.
-Specific locations included Downside Boarding School in Somerset and Bray Studios.
+Principal photography, which lasted six weeks, began on 2 July 2000 and ended on 9 November 2000.
+It took place around London and southern England with specific locations, including Downside Boarding School in Somerset, Royal Grammar School, High Wycombe, Shenley Hall, Hertfordshire and Bray Studios.
 The film was shot in Super 35 format.

 Reception

 On Rotten Tomatoes, the film has an approval rating of 53% based on reviews from 17 critics.

 Michael Thomson, in a review for the BBC, said the film was a "dark, grisly adventure" influenced by William Golding's novel Lord of the Flies, with the hole substituting for the island setting.
 He criticized the camerawork and some of the dialogue, but praised Thora Birch.